 Motivational interviewing is used for various purposes in my practice, including:

-1. Behavior Change: Motivational interviewing is often utilized to facilitate behavior change in areas such as substance abuse, unhealthy eating habits, physical inactivity, smoking cessation, and more.
+1. Behavior Change: Motivational interviewing techniques are often utilized to facilitate behavior change in areas such as substance abuse, unhealthy eating habits, physical inactivity, smoking cessation, and more.
 It helps clients explore their motivations for change and resolve any conflicting feelings they may have about it.
 Motivational interviewing brings out the healthy side of you, the part of you that truly wants to change.

-2. Substance Abuse Treatment:** Motivational interviewing is particularly effective in the treatment of addiction.
+2. Substance Abuse Treatment: Motivational interviewing techniques are particularly effective in the treatment of addiction.
 It helps individuals examine their reasons for substance use, consider the impact of their behavior on their lives, and increase their motivation to engage in treatment and recovery.
 I have used motivational interviewing with a wide variety of people who want to change their relationships with substances.

 3. Health and Wellness: Motivational interviewing can encourage clients to adopt healthier lifestyle behaviors, such as exercising regularly, improving diet, managing chronic conditions, and adhering to medical treatment plans.
 It is a perfect adjunct to other therapies and programs designed to work on the physical aspects of these issues.

-MI for Those Who Are Hesitant
+The Motivational Interview for Those Who Are Hesitant

 author avatar

-Dr. Alan Jacobson Psychologist
+Dr. Alan Jacobson Founder and President

 Dr. Jacobson is a licensed clinical psychologist providing individual, couples, and family therapy for over 20 years.
 He uses an integrative approach. choosing from a variety of proven and powerful therapeutic methods.